Circle actions on almost complex manifolds with isolated fixed points: Properties and Classification

 Suppose that $\dim M=4$.
 By Lemma \ref{l23}, there exist positive integers $a,b$, and $c$ such that the weights at the fixed points are $\{a,c\}, \{-a,b\}$, and $\{-b,-c\}$.
 As in the proof of Proposition 4.3 of \cite{J1}, from push-forward of 1 in ABBV localization theorem, we have that $c=a+b$.
 This proves the case where $\dim M=4$.

 Suppose $\dim M>4$.
-Then Corollary \ref{c28} says that the first Chern class at each fixed point is zero.
+Then Corollary \ref{c28} says that the first equivariant Chern class at each fixed point is zero.
 By considering possible submanifolds for $M^{\mathbb{Z}_2}$ with this fact and the inductive hypothesis, we show that $M^{\mathbb{Z}_2}$, the set of points fixed by the $\mathbb{Z}_2$-action, is a 4-dimensional almost complex submanifold that contains all the fixed points.
-Moreover, the weights are specified; see Lemma 4.4 of \cite{J1}.
+Moreover, we determine the weights at the fixed points; see Lemma 4.4 of \cite{J1}.

-For technical reasons, we seperate into two cases; the case that the largest weight is odd (section 5 of \cite{J1}) and the case that the largest weight is even (section 6-8 of \cite{J1}).
+For technical reasons, we separate into two cases; the case that the largest weight is odd (section 5 of \cite{J1}) and the case that the largest weight is even (section 6-8 of \cite{J1}).
 In section 5 of \cite{J1} we prove that if $\dim M>4$, then the largest weight cannot be odd.
 In sections 6-8 we prove that if $\dim M>4$, then the largest weight cannot be even.
-No problem occurs here at all to copy down the proofs in sections 5-8 of \cite{J1} to prove Theorem \ref{t212} with changing the word symplectic manifold to almost complex manifold and the word symplectic circle action to circle action that preserves the almost complex structure.
+Therefore, we conclude that $\dim M=4$ and hence the theorem follows.
+No problem occurs here at all to copy down the proofs in sections 5-8 of \cite{J1} to prove Theorem \ref{t29} with changing the word symplectic manifold to almost complex manifold and the word symplectic circle action to circle action that preserves the almost complex structure.